-ENCE" AT MANCHESTER.
-This body was driven, by the "troublous times' from the consideration of the particular matters and things for which it was summoned.
-The all absorbone the people.
-All eyes are anxiously directed to things for which it was summoned.
-The all absorbing interest of the "strike" movement was forced on the people.
-All eyes are anxiously directed to the Central Meeting, to be held this evening at the attention of its members as a first object of containing of this evening at the sittings of this sideration.
-It being known that the sittings of this sideration.
-It being known that the sittings of this determination to put it down, and have again caused body were to commence on Monday, it was generally the boardmen to be arrested.
-A Cabineta Council, at understood and believed that they would take up which the Duke of Wellington and the whole of the the subject; and the decision to which they might come as to the course of action to be commended was looked for by hundreds of thousands with an intenseness of anxiety perfectly indisoribable.
-The Conference commenced its session on Tuesdeclared that they were not men if they town as he had just seen, and he took the opportunity till about seven on Wednesday evening.
-Their deadopted any measure that they were not able to of eliciting their opinions, which were in every liberations were, as might be expected, most anxious; the discussions most animated and earnest; and, while some difference of opinion prevailed on the course to be recommended by the people, one soul and purpose seemed to animate the entire as- the following decisive resolution was heartily as it would show that they, as delegates of the work- upon the people generally, in Great Britain, to sembly as to the necessity of enforcing, by every means within their individual and collective power, determination to cease working until the People's the observance of Peace, Law, and Order, by and among the people.
+This body was driven, by the "troublous times" from the consideration of the particular matters and things for which it was summoned.
+The all absorbing interest of the "strike" movement was forced on sideration.
+It being known that the sittings of this body were to commence on Monday, it was generally understood and believed that they would take up the subject; and the decision to which they might come as to the course of action to be commended, was looked for by hundreds of thousands with an intenseness of anxiety perfectly indiscribable.
+The Conference commenced its session on Tuesphatically urged them to show a bold front, and he never before saw so many countrymen in the day, at two, p.m., and continued, by adjournments, declared that they were not men if they town as he had just seen, and he took the opportunity till about seven on Wednesday evening.
+Their deadopted any measure that they were not able to of eliciting their opinions, which were in every liberations were, as might be expected, most carry out; on the other hand, they were not men if instance a declaration that the Charter should be anxious; the discussions most animated and earnest; anxious; the discussions most animated and earnest; and, while some difference of opinion prevailed on

+The secretary said that he had just heard that the the course to be recommended by the people, one Mr. M'Cartney agreed to the resolution, inasmuch | Chartist Conference had passed a resolution calling soul and purpose seemed to animate the entire ast would show that they, as delegates of the work- upon the people generally, in Great Britain, to sembly as to the necessity of enforcing, by every adopted: "That this meting having come to the full means within their individual and collective power, determination to cease working until the People's the observance of Peace, Law, and Order, by and among the people.
+Each member, in the first instance, stated to the constituents in reference to "the strike."
+A general, anxious, and protracted discussion then event of the country generally agreeing to our noble insued upon the question of adopting the following RESOLUTION OF THE DELEGATES.